Are you thinking of building out an ADU (accessory dwelling unit) in California to save money, make money, or increase your property value?

 Whether your ADU requires a permit will depend on several factors, including square footage, the type of addition, your municipality, the utilities and design of your ADU, and your overall build.

-The new laws that were passed in California still grant you building eligibility with less extensive restrictions.
+The new laws that were passed in California still grant you building eligibility with fewer extensive restrictions.

 ADUs provide great financial incentives for affordable housing, investors, homeowners, and individuals searching for extra income.
 If you are looking for guidance on how to navigate building an ADU, then contact Equity Legal today.